Convergence of Nekrasov instanton sum with adjoint matter: Introduction and main result

 As a result, Theorem~\ref{thm:2star} establishes the expected convergence region $|\qinst|<1$ of these conformal blocks in the regime \be c_{\mathfrak{su}(N)} \in \CC \setminus \bigl[ (N-1)(1+2N)^2 , +\infty\bigr) , \qquad \text{generic } m, a . \ee The genericity condition on~$m$ states that it is not a degenerate vertex operator.
 The genericity condition on~$a$ is less readily interpreted.

 In the Virasoro case this means convergence is established for \be c_{\textnormal{Vir}}\in \CC\setminus[25,+\infty) , \qquad \text{generic } m, a . \ee This includes in particular the case of minimal model central charges corresponding to $b^2$ a negative rational number (with $c<1$), but the genericity condition on~$m$ \emph{excludes} one-point blocks for the operators that are in the spectrum of minimal models.
-It would be interesting to relax the genericity conditions on $m,a$ to reproduce convergence of minimal model conformal blocks.
+Relaxing the genericity conditions on $m,a$ to reproduce convergence of minimal model conformal blocks seems quite difficult: indeed, as explored in \cite{1404.7075,1404.7094,1504.01925,1507.03540,1509.01000} one may need to restrict the instanton sum to only certain tuples of partitions.

+Nekrasov partition sums also appear in the study of isomonodromic deformations.
+Specifically, isomonodromic tau functions take the form of Fredholm determinants of suitable operators, which can be expanded as series over tuples of Young diagrams that match Nekrasov functions.
+This was understood in \cite{1608.00958,1705.01869,1712.08546} for 4d $\Nsusy=2$ linear quiver theories including $SU(N)$ SQCD, and in~\cite{2011.06292} for circular quiver gauge theories, which includes the $\Nsusy=2^*$ theory.
+Convergence results in the present paper should also apply to this setting.